ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 * For customers upgrading from a previous release to 2.0.0 or greater, the app.config file must be manually edited to add new settings required to each server configuration.
 See [2.0.0 Changes](#2.0.0-changes)

 ---
+## 2.1.0 Changes
+In v2.1, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, you'll noticed that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks will have the same name as it's corresponding rule, but with "(PB)" added at the end.
+For automatic actions, the playbooks will be disabled by default.

+You can continue to use the rules/workflows.
+But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.

+---

 ## Overview
 These LDAP Utility integrations allow multiple activities to be initiated from workflows in the IBM SOAR platform to an external LDAP server.
 Functions include: search, update, set password, toggle access, and add user.